climate-change-database/cc-data/README.md

 # cc-data

-spatial aggregated cmip and cordex data
+Spatial aggregated cmip and cordex data on a monthly resolution.